 ONS strengthens oncology nurses and cancer care with policy efforts on both the legislative and regulatory levels.
-Read the ONS health policy agenda for the first session of the 114th Congress.
+Read the ONS health policy agenda for the second session of the 115th Congress.

 We also partner with likeminded organizations to publish letters of support for our priorities.

 Priority: Preserve and promote oncology nurses’ practice to the full scope of their ability.

 To accomplish this top priority, ONS closely supports the recommendations of the Institute of Medicine in its landmark report, The Future of Nursing: Leading Change, Advancing Health.